trocialba/anvio_metagenomic_workflow/anvio-tutorial.md

 ### 1. Create an anvio contigs database
 An anvi’o contigs database will keep all the information related to your contigs: positions of open reading frames, k-mer frequencies for each contigs, where splits start and end, functional and taxonomic annotation of genes, etc.

+1.1.
+The command below will automatically: compute k-mer frequencies for each contig (the default is 4), soft-split contigs longer than 20,000 bp into smaller ones, identify open reading frames using Prodigal.

 ```
 anvi-gen-contigs-database -f contigs.fa -o contigs.db -n 'An example contigs database'
 ```
-this command will automatically: compute k-mer frequencies for each contig (the default is 4), soft-split contigs longer than 20,000 bp into smaller ones, identify open reading frames using Prodigal.

-1.1.
+1.2.
 Display contigs database:

 ```
 anvi-display-contigs-stats 05_CONTIG_DATABASE/contigs.db